fyohannes/Data_Elections/Poll.md

 **<font size="3"> Conclusion </font>**

-To include, average support for a candidate, when weighted accurately, can serve to be a significant predictor for the outcome of the 2020 election.
+To conclude, average support for a candidate, when weighted accurately, can serve to be a significant predictor for the outcome of the 2020 election.
 While the original historical model seems to be better, I think there still is value in incorporating GDP growth or other economic variables.
 As I continue through this blog, I will continue to create better models with variables representing different factors.